practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 It's 1st and last solutions are the same as Ciao's 1st and last solutions for example, if you take away the space characters from ECLiPSe's output.

-Building a standalone executable is easy in ECLiPSe: TBD
+Building a standalone executable is apparently not supported in ECLiPSe.

 And, ECLiPSe runs pretty fast, beating SWI Prolog!